Analyzing Walksat on random formulas: Introduction

 Maybe the simplest example of a natural algorithm that eludes the standard analysis techniques is {\tt Walksat}~\cite{Papadimitriou,Schoning}.
-In combination with various heuristic tweaks, \Walksat\ is highly successful in practical SAT-solving~\cite{SelmanKautzCohen}.
-Starting from the all-true assignment, this well-known local search algorithm tries to find a satisfying assignment of its input $k$-CNF formula $\Phi=\Phi_1\wedge\cdots\wedge\Phi_m$ as follows.
+Similar local search algorithms are quite successful in practical SAT-solving~\cite{SelmanKautzCohen}.
+Starting from the all-true assignment, \Walksat\ tries to find a satisfying assignment of its input $k$-CNF formula $\Phi=\Phi_1\wedge\cdots\wedge\Phi_m$ as follows.
 If the current assignment $\sigma$ is satisfying, then clearly there is nothing to do and the algorithm terminates.
 Otherwise, the algorithm picks an index $i$ such that clause $\Phi_i$ is unsatisfied uniformly at random among all such indices.
-Clause $\Phi_i$ is a disjunction of $k$ literals $\Phi_{i1}\vee\cdots\vee\Phi_{ik}$, and \Walksat\ picks an index $j\in\cbc{1,\ldots,k}$ uniformly at random and flips the value assigned to the variable $|\Phi_{ij}|$ underlying the literal $\Phi_{ij}$.
+Clause $\Phi_i$ is a disjunction of $k$ literals $\Phi_{i1}\vee\cdots\vee\Phi_{ik}$. \Walksat\ picks an index $j\in\cbc{1,\ldots,k}$ uniformly at random and flips the value assigned to the variable underlying the literal $\Phi_{ij}$.
 Of course, this ensures that under the new assignment clause $\Phi_i$ is satisfied, but flipping $\Phi_{ij}$ may create new unsatisfied clauses.
-If after a certain number of iterations no satisfying assignment is found, \Walksat\ gives up and concedes failure.
+If after a certain number $T_{\max}$ of iterations no satisfying assignment is found, \Walksat\ gives up and concedes failure.
 The pseudocode is shown in Figure~\ref{Fig_Walksat}.
-In the worst case, it can be shown that \Walksat$(\Phi,(2-2/k)^{(1+o(1))n})$ will find a satisfying assignment of a satisfiable input formula $\Phi$ on $n$ variables with probability $1-o(1)$~\cite{Schoning}.
+In the worst case, it can be shown that $(2-2/k)^{(1+o(1))n}$ executions of \Walksat\ with independent coins tosses will find a satisfying assignment of a satisfiable input formula $\Phi$ on $n$ variables with probability $1-o(1)$, for a suitable $T_{\max}=T_{\max}(k)=O(n)$~\cite{Schoning}.

 Although \Walksat\ is conceptually very simple, analyzing this algorithm on random formulas is a challenge.
 Indeed, \Walksat\ does not follow the naive template of the previously analysed algorithms that assign one variable at a time for good, because its random choices may (and will) lead \Walksat\ to flipping quite a few variables several times over.
 This causes stochastic dependencies that seem to render the differential equation method, the mainstay of the previous analyses of random $k$-SAT algorithms, useless.
 The goal of the present paper is to present an analysis of \Walksat\ via a different approach that allows us to deal with the stochastic dependencies.
 Our main result is as follows.